inessa3/DMML2020_Tesla/README.md

 3. Made a weekly update on Github

 📍 Week 14-20 December:
+1. We finalize all the notebooks we have for this project.
+2. We recorded a video to be posted on Youtube and shared with our classmates.
+3. Made a weekly update on Github.
+3. Made a post with a link to video on Slack.

 🎥 The link to the video : (*to be added soon*)

 Enjoy!